Motor Vehicle Accident Lawyer

 Motor vehicle collisions are a leading cause of accidental deaths and the number one source of personal injury claims in the United States.
-In 2009, 10.8 million cars were involved in crashes.
-In the same year, fatal automobile collisions took the lives of 35,900 people.
-In Pennsylvania, more than 1,250 people died in car crashes in 2009.
+Last year, 12.4 million cars were involved in crashes.
+In the same year, fatal automobile collisions took the lives of 38,381 people.
+In Pennsylvania, more than 1,500 people died in car crashes.
 Most of the collisions occurred due to negligence of one of the drivers.
 When a car crash is caused by another motorist's negligence, the injured driver and passengers often reach settlements with the liable party which provide compensation for medical expenses, pain and suffering as well as other damages.
-The Lassen Law Firm, Philadelphia motor vehicle accident lawyers, is a team of dedicated, aggressive personal injury legal experts.
-The attorneys at the Lassen Law Firm believe that every victim deserves top legal service and aggressive representation to ensure the inured person gets the optimum compensation.
+The attorneys at the Lassen Law Firm believe that every victim deserves aggressive representation with a very low contingency fee to ensure the injured person gets the maximum possible compensation.

 Car Crashes and Pennsylvania Law